paybyrd/card-collect-js/README.md

 				const cardCollect = await CardCollect({
 					displayErrors: true, // Optional.
 It will display error messages automatically without any extra configurations
 					onFieldChange: handleFieldChange, // Optional.
 It will retrieve an object with metadata to perform extra validations
-					validateOnChange: false // Optional.
-It will validate on change even before form submission });
+					validateOnChange: false // Optional [default false].
+It will validate on change even before form submission
+					displayHelpIcons: true, // Optional [default false].
+It will display the CVV and Expiry Date placeholder icons inside the input
+				});
 				setCardCollect(cardCollect);
 			}